 You know what’s coming.

-The worst part — the song I was working on was just some silly little instrumental thing I was recording as a bit of a joke.
+The worst part?
+The song I was working on was just some silly little instrumental thing I was recording as a bit of a joke.
 It wasn’t even a song I cared much about (though sampling an aluminum foil pan with the Yamaha VSS-30 and building a percussion track out of it was pretty amusing).

 I figured I must have fried the circuit board or something.
 Some coffee must have trickled inside.
 Twenty or thirty times I manually powered down and back up again.
 The startup screen did its usual business, the mixer recognized the CD burner, and everything was fine until the song loaded.
 Then it was random chaos all over again.
 Sometimes in the middle of one of the mixer’s spastic fits I would press one of the track buttons that was lit up and it would send things into an even more intense tailspin.
 Sometimes I would hit play and the music would stop.
 The stop button didn’t do a thing.
 Then I’d get stuck in EZ Routing mode or somewhere else, everything would become unresponsive, and all I could do was force another restart.
-I tried all the tricks to force a drive check or a drive reformat.
+I tried every trick I knew to force a drive check or a drive reformat.
 Nothing.

 All this because I wasn’t smart enough to leave my coffee on the table where it belonged, a short walk away from the desk.